petermarnef/valheimgameserver/README.md

 ## To do

+- [ ] Automate backup every night
+- [ ] Make the Azure setup part run in a Docker container so the only dependency on the host is Docker
+- [ ] Update Readme(s) (+ creds to other projects linuxgsm dockerfile + steam install part)
-- [ ] Cleanup Dockerfile "Install steam" part for duplicate packages and stuff
+- [ ] Cleanup the vhserver / docker part of the project
-- [ ] Setup backup and do this out of the docker container
+- [ ] Create a one button push setup (create vhserver docker container + azure setup)

+Nice to have:

-- [ ] Automate linuxgsm and valheimserver updates
+- [ ] Automate linuxgsm and valheimserver updates (and do a backup right before)
+- [ ] Make this project game server generic (put the game that linuxgsm needs to install in config)

 ## How to test locally